 Whiskey Chow: You must everywhere wander 你必顧盼

-Showcasing an imaginative queer masculine body-scape, where the spices used in Chinese cooking grow as spectacular natural landscapes this work is a hybrid of filmed performance, CGI animation and sound art.
+This work showcases an imaginative queer masculine body-scape, where the spices used in Chinese cooking grow as spectacular natural landscapes

 Whiskey Chow is a London-based performance artist and Chinese drag king.

 You must everywhere wander 你必顧盼 debuted at ‘Queering Now 酷兒鬧 2021: Dreamality’

 This project places audiences in the middle of a channel crossing journey using virtual reality and the live amplification of their heart beats.

 A collaboration with photographer and film maker Manuel Vason who captured the artists journey across the channel in 360° film.

 Local Foreigner makes work in response to the confused socio-political climate surrounding ideas of locality and foreignness.

 Performed at Folkestone Fringe during the 2021 Triennial

 Homosexual Death Drive is going deep into the heart of power and nationhood in a major new work about monarchy, class, obsequiousness and irreverence.